'Misfits' plotted Valentine's Day murders in Canada mall - minister

-TORONTO A group of "murderous misfits" planned a massacre on Valentine's Day at Canada's largest regional shopping mall, the justice minister said on Saturday, but the alleged plot was foiled by police after an anonymous tipoff.
+TORONTO A group of "murderous misfits" planned a massacre on Valentine's Day in Atlantic Canada's largest regional shopping mall but the alleged plot was foiled by police after an anonymous tipoff, the justice minister said on Saturday.

 Police charged two people with conspiracy to commit murder and released a third suspect in the alleged plot to shoot as many people as possible in the Halifax Shopping Centre.
 A fourth man linked to the plot was found dead in a house in Halifax, police said.